sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 | 0.3 | 11/19/21 | Priyanka Gupta, Kamlesh Agrawal | Incorporated Review comments |

 # About this Manual
-This document provides an overview of the implementation of Reserved Vlans in SONiC.
+This document provides an overview of the implementation of Reserved VLAN's in SONiC.

 # Scope
-This document describes the high level design of the Reserved Vlans feature.
+This document describes the high level design of the Reserved VLAN's feature.

 # Definitions/Abbreviation
 | Abbreviation | Description                 |